|Russian | Ukrainian|

 In a healthy family the attention of both parents is focused on the progressive development of the children.
 In a dysfunctional or abusive family (alcoholism, drug addiction, aggressor, rigid parent, etc) efforts are selfishly focused on the needs of the dependent person often resulting with the children having personal boundaries constantly violated.
 As the children grow up these traumas can cause serious consequences for the adult survivors of that quite literally poisoned family environment.

-ACOA (Adult Children of Alcoholics) and ACDF (Adult Children of Dysfunctional Families) are acquired syndromes that shape patterns of human behavior, and can continue to manifest for the entire life of the affected individual.
+ACOA (Adult Children of Alcoholics), ACDF (Adult Children of Dysfunctional Families) and ASCA (Adult Survivors of Child Abuse) are acquired syndromes that shape patterns of human behavior, and can continue to manifest for the entire life of the affected individual.
 The negative affects of an abusive childhood formed because of abnormal family relationships and distorted signals, received from parent(s) can result in prejudism and altered life values.
 This way of thinking can affect a person's life entirely and lead to many further mistakes and wrong choices, causing pain and sometimes destruction to the person and/or to other people around them.
 Patterns of behavior of ACDF/ACOA can be recognized by roles of the dysfunctional family.